 Technological Innovations in Fund Management

-- Robo-advisors now manage over $3 trillion in AUM, democratizing fund access.
+- Robo‑advisors now manage over $1 trillion in assets globally in 2025 as they continue to democratize fund access.

 Recent Developments

-- Regulatory reforms have streamlined fund disclosures, benefiting 90% of retail investors.
+- Regulatory reforms have improved transparent disclosures, benefiting a majority of retail investors.

 Conclusion

-The mutual fund industry in 2024 exemplifies adaptability and growth, shaped by technological advancements, regulatory shifts, and evolving investor expectations.
-As global AUM surpasses $74.3 trillion, mutual funds remain a critical tool for financial growth and stability.
+The mutual fund industry today exemplifies adaptability and growth, shaped by technological advancements, regulatory shifts, and evolving investor expectations.
 Whether you’re a retail investor exploring low-cost ETFs or an institution seeking sustainable investment options, the opportunities are vast.
 With innovation and transparency at the forefront, the mutual fund sector is poised to thrive in the coming years.